Mate2xo/.vsVim/README.md

   * [CtrlP](https://github.com/ctrlpvim/ctrlp.vim): Access fuzzy file search with `<Ctrl> p`, documentation: `:help ctrlp`
 * linting: [ALE](https://github.com/dense-analysis/ale), linting manager
   * Will use whatever linter is already installed on your machine, out-of-the-box most of the time.
-  * If your local project has no linting setup, ALE will fetch your global linter configuration (if it exists)
+  * If your local project has no linting setup, ALE will fetch your global linter configuration according to the filetype (if it exists).
+Type `:ALEInfo` to know how linters are used on the current file
   * Add options to `ale_fixers` options in `vimrc` to activate auto-formatting
   * documentation: `:help ale`
 * Autocompletion : [deoplete](https://github.com/Shougo/deoplete.nvim)
   * [Language-Client-neovim](https://github.com/autozimu/LanguageClient-neovim) is used to connect deoplete and Language Servers
-  * Javascript LSP use javascript-typescript-langserver npm package;
+  * Javascript LSP use javascript-typescript-langserver npm package
+  * [Neosnippet](https://github.com/Shougo/neosnippet.vim) adds snippets for many languages.
+Use `<Ctrl-K>` to expand the selected suggestion in the popup while typing

 ## Contributions